Business Digitalization in Serbia — Questions and Answers

 13. How often should electronic archiving be carried out?

-14. Are e-invoices in the SEF already archived?
+14. Are e-invoices in SEF already archived?

-15. What is the disposal of documentation?
+15. What is the disposal (write-off) of documentation?

 16. What is the difference between archival material and documentary material?